mlswg/mls-protocol/draft-barnes-mls-protocol.md

 ~~~~~

 The Group identifier and epoch allows a device to know which Group secret
+should be used and from which Epoch secret to start computing other secrets
+and keys.
+The participant identifier is used to derive the participant
+Application secret chain from the initial shared Application secret.
-should be used.
-The application message-counter field is used to determine
+The application message-counter field is used to determine which Application
-which Application secret should be used and compute the correct AEAD keys
+secret should be used from the chain to compute the correct AEAD keys
 before performing decryption.

 The signature field, allows to privide strong authentication of the